-Tea Gerbeza (she/her) is a queer, disabled poet, writer, and multimedia artist creating in oskana kâ-asastêki in Treaty 4 territory (Regina, SK) and on the Homeland of the Métis.
+Tea Gerbeza (she/they) is the author of How I Bend Into More (Palimpsest Press, 2025), which was a finalist for the Writers’ Trust 2025 Dayne Ogilvie Prize for 2SLGBTQ+ emerging writers.
+She is a neuroqueer, disabled poet, writer, editor, and multimedia artist creating in oskana kâ-asastêki in Treaty 4 territory (Regina, SK) and on the Homeland of the Métis.
 She primarily works with paper in her visual art, but also creates digital works on her scanner (scanography).
+Her writing and artwork focus on themes of reclaiming disabled identity, disability justice, the Bosnian-Croatian diaspora, queer platonic friendships, and the complexities of pain.
+Her artwork has been exhibited at The Art Gallery of Regina.
+Tea has a very loud laugh, and is one of four Pain Poets.

 Tea holds a BA (Hons.) in English (2017) and an MA in Creative Writing and English from the University of Regina (2019).
 Tea’s thesis work for her MA was SSHRC funded.
 She also holds an MFA in Writing from the University of Saskatchewan (2021).